Prince Harry makes subtle swipe at Donald Trump after president's crack about 'terrible' wife Meghan Markle

 This speech is, as you will all be aware, extremely timely.
 The news coming out of Washington has been stomach-churning, from tariffs that place the burden on everyday citizens to attempts to stifle the democratic process with executive orders, so it’s no surprise Harry may have taken the opportunity to denounce the world leader.

-Moreover, Trump and Harry have a storied history, particularly on Trump’s end, with the political crook making negative remarks about Harry and Meghan on a regular basis.
-The New York Post reported Trump no longer cares about scrutinizing Harry’s visa following the admission in his book Spare about experimenting with psychedelic drugs in his youth, but he did make a nasty comment on Feb.
+Moreover, Trump and Harry have a storied history, particularly on Trump’s end, with the convicted felon making negative remarks about Harry and Meghan on a regular basis.
+The New York Post reported that Trump no longer cares about scrutinizing Harry’s visa following the admission in his book Spare about experimenting with psychedelic drugs in his youth, but he did make a nasty comment on Feb.
 7: “I’ll leave him alone.
 He’s got enough problems with his wife.
 She’s terrible.”

 While Trump’s idle threats about messing with Harry’s status as an immigrant were likely just to stoke some anxiety following the Heritage Foundation’s allegation that he may have concealed information that should have disqualified him from acquiring a visa, the president seems more focused on Meghan, who has been more articulate in her objections to MAGA ideology.